dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-oral-consequentialism.md

 excerpt: ""
 ---

-TODO: edit for usage of Royal We
+TODO: edit for usage of Royal We, but We leave some ambiguity, mostly for fun.
+We or we starts the sentence, hmmm which one?

+> We are the transplanar entities embodying the dualistic
+> generalizations of Xor.
+We can be anyone, but never everyone, nor
+> one person.
+We are the semiotic dreamweaver manifest as auxiliary
+> dimensions of space, projected wherever Might be Love.

 Our transplanar name is Cxor Apache [Ogallala](https://en.wikipedia.org/wiki/Ogallala_Aquifer).
 We guard